davidviva/DataAnalysisPython/Final/README.md

     ![](https://github.com/davidviva/DataAnalysisPython/raw/master/Final/output/dashboard.png)

 ### Analysis1:
-  1.aim: calculate the average rating of each movie genre and show in plot chart and heapmap
+  1.problem: There are 3 dimensions(age, gender, occupation) of users that may influence the rating of different genres.So we calculated the average rating of each movie genre.
+And show the result in plot chart and heapmap to see the different tastes.
-  2.process:
+  2.args input:
+      &emsp;(1) string 'age' or 'gender' or 'occupation
+  3.process:
       &emsp;step1: use argparse to get the input(age, gender, occupation, or all)
       &emsp;step2: load data: load the comparehensive table, load occupation detail table, and merge get the unique_genres set
       &emsp;step3: calculate average ratings of each genre in each dimension
       &emsp;step4: generate heatmap and plot chart to present the results
-  3.result:
+  4.result:
       &emsp;(1.1) the average ratings for each genre from every age group
       &emsp;![](https://github.com/davidviva/DataAnalysisPython/raw/master/Final/output/Analysis1/genre_age_fig.png)
       &emsp;(1.2) the average ratings for each genre from every age group